nicholas art gallery naggar (1)

 • The Nicholas Roerich art gallery was founded in 1962 by Svyetoslav Roerich, son of Nicholas Roerich.

-• Himachal Pradesh Government and the Russian Government have formed a trust to run this art gallery.
+• The Himachal Pradesh Government and the Russian Government have formed a trust to run this art gallery.

 • The official name of this place is Roerich Heritage Museum.